hongui/hongui.github.io/content/posts/learning opengles on the Android-fill the window/index.en.md

 toc: true
 draft: false
-url: post/learning opengles on the android-fill the window.html
 ---
 > We know that the screen displays content by emitting RGB lamp beads one by one, and the brightness of the lamp beads is determined by a memory area.
 By writing data to this memory area, we can observe the data display effect on the screen.
 This is a complex and flexible job.
 In order to facilitate this work, the pioneers developed the OpenGL standard, and our story will start from here.